jcoreio/cloudformation-tools/README.md

 (if you set `watchResources: true`), and if the update fails, it will log the failure events.

-### WARNING about large templates

-Uploading templates to S3 that are too large to be passed inline isn't implemented yet (the `aws cloudformation deploy` CLI does this.)

 ### `options` object

 #### `cloudformation` (`AWS.CloudFormation`, _optional_)